| EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |

 Appraisal of judges in Colorado state courts

 Colorado judges are appointed by the governor, 1 sometimes on the basis of political favoritism and cronyism.
 Should the governor fail, or decline to appoint a judge from the three candidates presented to him by a judicial nominating commission, after a time the chief justice of the Colorado Supreme Court may appoint a judge under the Colorado Constitution, a provision that is seldom used.
+Former district attorney George Brauchler has presented a more complete review of the judicial selection process, if interested.

-But the step from a practicing attorney, who is a partisan advocate only defending one side of a case in an adversarial system, to becoming an impartial jurist giving fair weight to both sides of an issue against often obscure- and poorly-worded laws, the cause of justice, both federal and state Constitutions, or other overarching documents, is huge.
+But the step from a practicing attorney, who is a partisan advocate only defending one side of a case in an adversarial system; to becoming an impartial jurist giving fair weight to both sides of an issue against often obscure- and poorly-worded laws, the cause of justice, both federal and state Constitutions, or other overarching documents, is huge.
 As in any profession, not all attorneys are able to climb to that rung successfully, i.e., the Peter Principle.
 There is also the problem that often the longer they sit on the bench judges tend to develop what is known as Black Robe Disease .
 As they age judges also develop the same physical and mental problems common to all humanity and retirement is mandatory at age 72.
-Unfortunately, some become corrupt and criminal.
+Unfortunately, some become or are corrupt and criminal.

 Worldwide the question of how to remove corrupt and incompetent judges from the bench frequently occurs.
 A February 2021 editorial in the Denver Post states that Colorado voters should prepare to force change upon a branch of government that operates in an unaccountable silo; so this is not a minor problem.
 Nor is it probable that courts in other states are more honest and effective.